Writing an emulator: sound is still complicated

 If you replace the proper terms in that equation (and believe me, at this point I didn’t even bother and let The Internet do the whole thing for me) you end up with… (2048 – tone) × 4, woo!

 Note that we no longer use the sampling rate, here.
-It will come up later, when we decide whether the latest sample frame computed by the APU should be sent to the sound card.
+It will come up later, when we decide whether the latest sample frame computed by the APU should be sent to the sound device.

 What I’m really trying to express is that things will tick at various rates and we’ll use the fastest of these things, in our case the CPU at 4 MHz, as a base to time all the other ticks.